lucifer01430/html/README.md

-# 📄 HTML Practice by Harsh Pandey
+# 📄 HTML Practice by Me

 Welcome to my HTML learning repository!
 This repo contains all my self-practice files created while learning HTML from scratch.
 I'm documenting my journey to help both myself and others who are also beginning web development.